KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 To realize the idea of using prime numbers we of course need a reasonable number of prime numbers of various sizes (according to the data type we process: 8, 16, 32 and 64 bits) with certain qualities.
 These constants can be found in the `PrimePatterns` class along with some documentation.

 You may wonder about the *bit-flip-distances*.
 The reasoning behind is that when we `XOR` a prime pattern with a given bit sequence (working state) then each bit ideally should change with a 50%-probability.
-The `PrimePatterns` have been selected considering the number on `1`s in a pattern (`0` doesn't change anything!) on the one hand and the bit-flip-distance among the prime patterns.
+The `PrimePatterns` have been selected considering the number of `1`s in a pattern (`0` doesn't change anything!) on the one hand and the bit-flip-distance among the prime patterns.
 This shall reduce the likelihood that applying the next prime subsequently will undo the effect of the previous round or amplify any pattern.

 Try it out!
 Use `XoRotUtils` to apply some of the patterns to a given value and `BitUtils` to check what's happening on bit-level.